-- Truth in Television.
-Partly the reason why the FBI was formed was because during the Prohibition era, the lack of any centralized police force meant that gangsters could commit their crimes and cross state or county lines without fear of pursuit.
+- This is partly the reason why the FBI was formed: during the Prohibition era, the lack of any centralized police force meant that gangsters could commit their crimes and cross state or county lines without fear of pursuit.

-- The reason why many American criminals (especially serial killers and murderers) escape to Mexico is because the Mexican Constitution forbids to deport people who are going to face death penalty in their home countries.
-That law was created during the Cold War and during the time period when almost all Central and South America were controlled by military dictatorships, but the law doesn't have exceptions for criminals for democratically-elected countries (like the U.S), and while they can be deported back to the U.S., they can't face death penalty due to a treaty with the Mexican government.
+- The reason why many American criminals (especially serial killers and murderers) escape to Mexico is because the Mexican Constitution forbids the deportation of people facing the death penalty in their home countries.
+That law was created during the Cold War and during the time period when almost all Central and South America were controlled by military dictatorships, but the law doesn't have exceptions for criminals for democratically-elected countries (like the U.S), and while they can be deported back, they can't face the death penalty due to a treaty with the Mexican government.

-- Ironically, this law ended biting the Mexican government in their ass, thanks of the Zhenli Ye Gon case since the main culprit, by law, cannot be stripped of his acquired Mexican nationality and deported back to China, since he will be executed if he puts a foot there in this case, but the Mexican government neither wants him in the country, and since the American law agencies also wanted him too, he was extradited to the U.S. instead.
+- Ironically, this law ended biting the Mexican government in their ass thanks to the Zhenli Ye Gon case: the main culprit, by law, cannot be stripped of his acquired Mexican nationality and deported back to China since he will be executed if he puts a foot there, but the Mexican government doesn't want him in the country; since the American law agencies also wanted him too, he was extradited to the U.S. instead.